Nice to meet you.

 • Which could contribute to ROI growth if improved?
 Which processes, if optimized, could become some of your most important, most useful processes when it comes to generating ROI?

-Do keep in mind that, to avoid overload and scrambling your brain, you’ll want to optimize your processes one-by-one.
-Otherwise, keeping on top of multiple processes could prove difficult, and could cause you to make mistakes and do further damage to your business processes.
+Do keep in mind that, to avoid overload and scrambling your brain, you’ll want to optimize your processes one by one.
+Otherwise, keeping on top of multiple processes could prove difficult and could cause you to make mistakes and do further damage to your business processes.

 3. Measure how the process performs

 First, you’ll need to gather quantitative data.
 This can easily be done by measuring the process against its KPIs (you should already have 2-3 KPIs per objective).
-If you don’t have any key performance indicators for this however, think about the expected outputs of the process in question: is the process achieving those outputs as intended?
+If you don’t have any key performance indicators for this, however, think about the expected outputs of the process in question: is the process achieving those outputs as intended?
 Is it doing so in an appropriate time frame?
-Is it failing to meet expected outputs, at all?
+Is it failing to meet expected outputs at all?
 Basically, this is the point where you’ll want to consider the process in a critical way, backed up with quantifiable data.

 4. Analyze how it can be optimized